The irony doesn't escape me that I'm currently writing a how-to guide on … how-to guides.

 Under "How to Start a Freelance Business." you'll see tips such as "Do Your Homework," "Create a Brand," and "Plan Ahead."
 The language used in this post goes a long way toward encouraging readers to get started quickly.

 Takeaway: Use action verbs and concise language to keep a reader engaged.
 When possible, start with a verb instead of a noun when listing out steps.

-I clicked on it expecting a few quick, easy tips for stopping stress.
+Why we like this how-to guide example: I clicked on this post expecting a few quick, easy tips for stopping stress.
 Instead, I was engrossed in the first section of the post, "The Effects of Stress in Your Life."

 While I previously mentioned the importance of starting with a quick answer to the searcher's how-to question, there are exceptions to that rule.